honeycombio/terraform-provider-honeycombio/docs/resources/burn_alert.md

 * `exhaustion_minutes` - (Required) The amount of time, in minutes, remaining before the SLO's error budget will be exhausted and the alert will fire.
 * `recipient` - (Optional) Zero or more configuration blocks (described below) with the recipients to notify when the alert fires.

-Each burn alert configuration may have zero or more `recipient` blocks, which each accept the following arguments.
+Each burn alert configuration may have one or more `recipient` blocks, which each accept the following arguments.
 A recipient block can either refer to an existing recipient (a recipient that is already present in another burn alert or trigger) or a new recipient.
 When specifying an existing recipient, only `id` may be set.
 If you pass in a recipient without its ID and only include the type and target, Honeycomb will make a best effort to match to an existing recipient.
 To retrieve the ID of an existing recipient, refer to the [`honeycombio_recipient`](../data-sources/recipient.md) data source.

 * `type` - (Optional) The type of the recipient, allowed types are `email`, `pagerduty`, `slack` and `webhook`.
 Should not be used in combination with `id`.
 * `target` - (Optional) Target of the recipient, this has another meaning depending on the type of recipient (see the table below).
 Should not be used in combination with `id`.